 This transcription has been completed.
 Contact us with corrections.

 [[right side of page]] April 1st - Easter Sunday My Dear Luke - I have put fresh black ink in my pen, but it doesn't look as black now as the other.
 The baby is here for the afternoon- Emma offered to keep him and let Lizzie go to the S.S. anniversary as Martha was going to Cousho.- We had communion this A.M.
 Last time you were with us Mother went today - it was a fine day and she was so happy to go.
 Mr Dickson was very nice - he read a great deal out of the Bible but did not make any address except a very short one after the service.
 Etta and both boys were there.
 The first time Harry had stayed.
 We thought of you - I do hope your stay in the wicked City of Paris, will not be for the disadvantage of your better self.
 I must confess there seems to be great danger in having so many influences tending towards irreligious and to be without one's own regular [[left side of page]] quite a number of faults in drawing in her portrait of Mrs Russel's sister.
-He said that [[?]] does not do so well without you - as of course we knew she couldn't - but she saw the mistakes he showed her and will [[?]] the portrait very much we hope.
-She's very brave and [[?]] to do her best and this being thrown on her own resources will be a valuable lesson to her.
+He said that Emma does not do so well without you - as of course we knew she couldn't - but she saw the mistakes he showed her and will improve the portrait very much we hope.
+She is very brave and anxious to do her best and this being thrown on her own resources will be a valuable lesson to her.
 Mrs. Grayson is very much troubled about Clifford's health - if you have any encouragement to give her on the subject, she will be thankful.
 Thursday AM.
 Annie E came and we are enjoying her visit.
-Yours to Etta and Sarah's came in today - we will [[?]] later.
-Etta spend the evening here.
+Yours to Etta and Sarah's came in today.
+We will respond later.
+Etta spent the evening here.
 The paper cutting is from the Independent - Annie brought it - Wish you were here to breakfast this AM.
-Aunt Eliza The [[?]] papers did not come.
+Aunt Eliza The Galignani papers did not come.
 What's the matter?
 Send back the cutting for the book of Fame